wp-plugins/wp-conditional-captcha/readme.txt

 == Screenshots ==

-1. A sample of the CAPTCHA that will be displayed to potential spammers when using the default text-based CAPTCHA option.
+1. A sample of the CAPTCHA that will be displayed when using the default text-based CAPTCHA option.
-2. A sample of the CAPTCHA that will be displayed to potential spammers when using reCAPTCHA.
+2. A sample of the CAPTCHA that will be displayed when using reCAPTCHA.

 == Installation ==